“A good read is what Brain, Child is all about.” – The Washington Post

 Brain, Child is distributed in independent bookstores, Barnes & Noble superstores, and select grocery stores around the U.S. and Canada.
 The magazine is also available for the iPad from the Apple Newsstand.
 Our subscribers come from every state and as far away as Sweden, Egypt, and Hong Kong.

-Subscriptions ($25/ year) and sample copies ($6) may be ordered by clicking here
+Subscriptions ($25 a year) may be ordered by clicking here